thalida/CodeSeven/README.md

 # CodeSeven

 ## Development
-First make sure you have `node` and `npm` installed.
+1. First make sure you have `node` and `npm` installed
-Then, all you need to do is run `npm install` while in the project directory.
+2. Run the cmd `npm install` while in the project directory

 ## Running the App
-Run the cmd `gulp` to kickoff the webpack dev webserver.
+1. Run the cmd `gulp` to kickoff the webpack dev webserver